-1 In the buckling strength assessment of the girders attached to the partial bulkheads, the buckling strength of a plate panel or an opening panel is to be assessed as well as the bucking strength of the struts in An2.5 of Annex 8.6, Chapter 8, Part 1.
+1 In the buckling strength assessment of the girders attached to the partial bulkheads, the buckling strength of a plate panel or an opening panel is to be assessed as well as the bucking strength of the struts in An2.5, Annex 8.6, Chapter 8, Part 1 (See Table 8.6.1-1).
 Where the buckling strength assessment of the struts is carried out, the struts may be taken as the members without openings.

-2 In applying the requirements of 1 above, the following (1) and (2) are to be followed.
+2 In applying the requirements of -1 above, the following (1) and (2) are to be followed.

-For the plate panel adjacent to the inner bottom plating and longitudinal bulkheads, the boundary conditions of An2.5.1-2(1)(ii) of Annex 8.6, Part 1 "Buckling Strength Assessment Based on Cargo Hold Analysis" are to be used.
+For the plate panel adjacent to the inner bottom plating and longitudinal bulkheads, the boundary conditions of An2.5.1-2(1)(ii), Annex 8.6, Part 1 "Buckling Strength Assessment based on Cargo Hold Analysis" are to be used.

-(2) For other plate panels, the boundary conditions of An2.5.1-2(1)(iii) of Annex 8.6, Part 1 are to be used.
+(2) For other plate panels, the boundary conditions of An2.5.1-2(1)(iii), Annex 8.6, Part 1 are to be used.

-3 Notwithstanding the requirements in -1 above, where the primary supporting members attached to the partial bulkheads are sandwiched between plate members on both sides, the boundary conditions of An2.5.1-2(1)(i) of Annex 8.6, Part 1 are to be used where deemed appropriate by the Society.
+3 Notwithstanding the requirements in -1 above, where the primary supporting members attached to the partial bulkheads are sandwiched between plate members on both sides, the boundary conditions of An2.5.1-2(1)(i), Annex 8.6, Part 1 are to be used where deemed appropriate by the Society.

-8.6.1.2 Side Shell in Beam Sea
+8.6.1.2 Strength Assessment of Side Shell in Beam Sea

-When a strength assessment is performed considering the load based on the equivalent design waves BR and BP in maximum load condition, 8.6.2.1-2, Part 1 may be applied for stiffened panels of side shell instead of 8.6.2.1-1, Part 1 where the stress in the direction parallel to the shorter edge of the panels, which is due to bending deformation of side transverse and side shell, is dominant component.
-Further, in applying An2.7 in Annex 8.6A, Part 1 "STRENGTH ASSESSMENT CONSIDERING THE EFFECT OF SURROUNDING STRUCTURES", a buckling strength assessment may not be required for the following stiffened panel and plate panel.
+1 When a strength assessment is performed considering the load based on the equivalent design waves BR and BP in maximum load condition, 8.6.2.1-2, Part 1 may be applied for stiffened panels of side shell instead of 8.6.2.1-1, Part 1 where the stress in the direction parallel to the shorter edge of the panels, which is due to bending deformation of side transverse and side shell, is dominant component (See Table 8.6.1-1).